We are 100% user supported.

 Definition

-a survey that is completed when construction work is to be done on or near a site containing defined wetlands.
+completed when construction work is to be done on or near defined wetlands.
 Depending on your local, state, or federal regulations wetlands are usually classified as areas that are completely inundated with water more than two (2) weeks during the growing season.
-(For USA only) Contact your local or state Conservation Commission or Wetlands Regulatory Commission to determine the particular definition for wetlands in your given geographical region.
-The boundary of the wetlands is determined by observing the soil colors, vegetation, erosion patterns or scour marks, hydrology, and morphology.
-Typically blue or pink colored flags are then placed in key locations to denote the boundary of the wetlands.
-A survey is done to collect the data on the locations of the placed flags and a plan is drawn to reference the boundary of the wetlands against the boundary of the surrounding plots or parcels of land and the construction work proposed within.
+Contact your local or state Conservation Commission or Wetlands Regulatory Commission to determine the particular definition for wetlands in your given geographical region.
+The boundary is determined by soil colors, vegetation, erosion patterns or scour marks, hydrology, and morphology.
+Typically blue or pink colored flags are placed to denote the boundary.
+A survey is done on the locations of the placed flags and a plan is drawn to reference the boundary of the wetlands against the boundary of the surrounding plots or parcels of land and the construction work proposed within.

 Term